Why Self-service is Key to Cloud Adoption

 This means that DevOps resource footprint can stay lean and can be used to focus on the technologies that sit around these, such as Continuous Integration systems, observability products and good monitoring solutions.

-The State of DevOps report found that by adopting cloud best practices, organizations were 2.6 times more likely to be able to accurately estimate the cost to operate software.
+The State of DevOps report found that by adopting cloud best practices, organisations were 2.6 times more likely to be able to accurately estimate the cost to operate software.
 They are also twice as likely to be able to easily identify their most operationally expensive applications, and nearly two times as likely to stay under their software operation budget.

 By improving the software delivery and operational performance businesses had improved on: